pdxrod/blockchain_explorer/README.md

 # Why Yet Another Blockchain Explorer?

 There are many already out there.
 I wrote this blockchain explorer to learn a.
 Elixir, b.
 Phoenix, and c.
-Blockchain.
+Blockchain

-I couldn't have done it without https://github.com/pcorey/hello_blockchain to get me started.
+I couldn't have done it without https://github.com/pcorey/hello_blockchain to get me started

-13 August 2018 - tested with Elixir 1.7.2, Erlang/OTP 21.
+13 August 2018 - tested with Elixir 1.7.2, Erlang/OTP 21

 You need to be running bitcoind:
 `start-bitcoind.sh regtest`